agsb/6502.forth/srcs/notes.md

 ;       Forth 2012, Standart.
 ;
 ; Sorry.
 Warning.
 ;
-; I'm using double parentheses as comments of stacks elements ; to indicate the top of the is stack is at left, thus, ; it is ever the last element pushed into stack.
-;
 ; Why ?
 Makes easy counts of cells and offsets.
 ;